VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Knowledge-Driven Interpretable Vessel Trajectory Imputation

 \subsubsection{SD-KG Integration and Maintenance}

 Once knowledge units are extracted, the SD-KG is incrementally updated through two operations: node integration and edge maintenance.

 \textbf{Node Integration.} Since static attributes, behavior patterns, and imputation methods have already undergone de-redundancy during knowledge unit extraction, the integration process is straightforward.
 For each static attribute, if a newly generated token does not yet exist, a corresponding node is created and added to $\mathcal{V}_s$.
-Similarly, if the behavior pattern $v_b$ and $v_f$ is not present in $\mathcal{V}_b$ and $\mathcal{V}_f$, a new node is created and inserted.
+Similarly, if the behavior pattern $v_b$ is not present in $\mathcal{V}_b$, or the imputation method $v_f$ is not present in $\mathcal{V}_f$, a new node is inserted.

-\textbf{Edge Maintenance.} For each knowledge unit $u=\langle v_s,v_b,v_f\rangle$, edges $(v_s,v_b)$ and $(v_b,v_f)$ are updated.
+\textbf{Edge Maintenance.} For each knowledge unit $u=(v_s,v_b,v_f)$, edges $(v_s,v_b)$ and $(v_b,v_f)$ are updated.
 If the edge does not exist, it is created with an initial weight of $1$.
 If it already exists, the weight is incremented by $1$, capturing the frequency of observed co-occurrences.
 This ensures that the SD-KG preserves both structural completeness and statistically grounded associations while remaining compact and retrievable.

 Details of the LLM prompts and the overall SD-KG construction and maintenance procedure are provided in Appendix~\ref{app:M1-M3}.